SalesforceFoundation/ProductLicenses/AccountingSupport.md

 "Source" form shall mean the software source code, documentation source, and configuration files.
 "Object" form shall mean any form resulting from mechanical transformation or translation of a Source form, including compiled object code, generated documentation, and conversions to other media types.
 "Derivative Works" shall mean any work, whether in Source or Object form, that is based on (or derived from) the Work and for which the editorial revisions, annotations, elaborations, or other modifications constitute, as a whole, the expression of an original work of authorship.
 For the purposes of this License, works that remain separable from, or merely link (or bind by name) to the interfaces of the Work and Derivative Works thereof shall not themselves be deemed Derivative Works.
-“Limited Release Period” shall mean the period commencing on January 28, 2019 and ending with the “General Availability” of the Work, tentatively anticipated on or around September 30, 2019, unless Licensor otherwise provides notice using its standard business processes.

 ## 2. License grant